opositatest/coding-standards/README.md

 > This library is very focused to use as pre-commit hook.
 The checkers only validate the files that will be committed.

 ## Getting started
-The recommended and the most suitable way to install is through [Composer][2].
+The best recommended and suitable way to install is through [Composer][2].
 Be sure the tool is installed in your system and execute the following command:
 ```
 $ composer require opositatest/coding-standards --dev